 In addition to Aramaic and Hebrew, Greek and Latin were also common in Jesus’ time.
 After Alexander the Great’s conquest of Mesopotamia and the rest of the Persian Empire in the fourth century B.C., Greek supplanted other tongues as the official language in much of the region.
 In the first century A.D., Judea was part of the eastern Roman Empire, which embraced Greek as its lingua franca and reserved Latin for legal and military matters.

 As Jonathan Katz, a Classics lecturer at Oxford University, told BBC News, Jesus probably didn’t know more than a few words in Latin.
-He probably knew more Greek, but it was a common language among the people he spoke to regularly, and he was likely not too proficient.
+He probably knew more Greek, but it was not a common language among the people he spoke to regularly, and he was likely not too proficient.
 He definitely did not speak Arabic, another Semitic language that did not arrive in Palestine until after the first century A.D.

 So while Jesus’ most common spoken language was Aramaic, he was familiar with—if not fluent, or even proficient in—three or four different tongues.
 As with many multilingual people, which one he spoke probably depended on the context of his words, as well as the audience he was speaking to at the time.